CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 	* Windows:    $Env:COMPOSE_DOCKER_CLI_BUILD=1; $Env:DOCKER_BUILDKIT=1; docker-compose up -d
 	* Linux/Mac:  COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose up -d

+**NOTE: When using Docker Desktop you will need to allow your local source folders to be shared with the docker containers.
+Docker Desktop should prompt for permission to share these folders when the containers are started.

 To rebuild an individual container (NOTE: The available containers for this command are: bento-backend, bento-frontend, neo4j):